Seifbb/personal_webpage/_publications/2024-02-17-paper-title-number-4.md

 title: "Data-centric workloads with MPI_Sort"
 collection: publications
 category: manuscripts
-permalink: /publication/2024-02-17-paper-title-number-4
+permalink: /publication/data-centric-workloads-with-mpi-sort
-excerpt: 'TBD-description.' #This paper is about fixing template issue #693.'
+excerpt: 'After my Ph.D. thesis, I worked for a short period of time as a Research Assistant and collaborated essentially with Dr. Diego Rossinelli and Dr. Patrick Zulian on wirting a paper about a sorting algorithm that they have elaborated.' #This paper is about fixing template issue #693.'
 date: 2024-02-17
 venue: 'Journal of Parallel and Distributed Computing'
 paperurl: 'https://www.sciencedirect.com/science/article/abs/pii/S0743731523002034'